Rexaryan1/Catalyst/README.md

 npm start server      ---  starts the server that listens and updates with changes npm start start        ---- just do a single start

+# Guideline to run the Django Server

-To start the django server, navigate to : Catalyst/servers/Python-Django
+Navigate to : Catalyst/servers/Python-Django

 # Guideline to run
 pip install -r requirements.txt